rsksmart/rif-relay-server/Readme.md

 - `npm run lint:fix` to fix linter bugs
 - `npm run prettier` to check code-style errors
 - `npm run prettier:fix` to fix code-style errors

-## ts-node

-In order to run the server without having to rebuild every time a change is made, use the following command:

-- `npm run debug` run the server with ts-node

 ### Generating a new distributable version